agoldst/dfr-browser/README.md

 Whether topic proportions have any interesting relation to document page length depends on the kinds of documents you are studying.

 It may also be necessary to adjust some of the graphical parameters specified in the `topic_view` property (see [VIS.js](src/VIS.js#102) for documentation), the corresponding parameters in `model_view.list.spark`, and related parameters in `model_view.conditional`.
 In particular, the width of the bars in bar charts, as well as the margin left for y-axis labels (`topic_view.m.left`), often requires manual tuning.
+Tuning parameters are keyed to variable types, so that, for example, the topic bar chart for a time covariate has settings in `VIS.topic_view.time` whereas the settings for a categorical covariate are `VIS.topic_view.ordinal`.

 (What is displayed is only a naive estimate, formed by marginalizing the topic distribution over levels or bins of the metadata covariate.
 Or, if you prefer, the display constitutes a visual [posterior predictive check](http://www.cs.princeton.edu/~blei/papers/MimnoBlei2011.pdf) of the topic model: ordinary LDA assumes that documents are exchangeable and hence that metadata categories ought not to matter to topic probabilities.)